Phazorknight/Cogito/docs/about.rst

    * Inventory UI separate from inventory logic
    * Examples for multiple item types (consumables, keys, ammo, weapons, combinable Items)
    * Base class to easily add your custom item types
+   * Basic currency systems + vendors to buy items from
 * Interaction System
    * Component-based interactions makes it easy to turn your own objects interactive quickly and customize existing ones
-   * Examples for interactive objects like doors, drawers, carryables, turn-wheels, elevators, readable objects, keypads
+   * Examples for interactive objects like doors, drawers, carryable boxes, turn-wheels, elevators, readable objects, keypads, etc.
+* Wieldable System
+   * System for the player holding and using items, traditionally used for weapons.
+   * Examples for projectile weapon, raycast weapon, throwable weapon, flashlight and animated consumable.
+* Basic Enemy with a simple state machine
+* Basic Quest System
-* Systemic Properties
+* Systemic Properties (WIP)
    * Give objects properties like "FLAMMABLE" or "WET" and they will interact with each other depending on their state and properties.
    * For example FLAMMABLE objects can be ignited by objects that are actively on fire.
 Can be extinguished by objects that are WET.
    * Straight forward system to add your own properties and behaviors, all handled in one script.
 Also, easy to just ignore.
 * Fully featured Demo Scene
    * Set up like a game level including a variety of objects, weapons, and quests
    * In-game helper documents that explain how objects in the scene were set up
-* Quest System
+* Options menu + rebindable inputs
-* Save and Load System as well as scene persistency
+* Save slot-based save and load system + level scene persistency
-* Full game pad support!
+* Full gamepad support!

 Contributors